 Then let’s say you work hard and earn a private scholarship of $5,000 per year.
 Federal law requires you to report that award to your university.

 If Mac and Cheese University practices scholarship displacement, it’ll then reduce its grants by $5,000 per year, thereby rendering your hard work to get scholarships pointless.

 Sounds pretty unfair, right?
 Why on earth would a college do such a thing?

 Well, the laws surrounding financial aid disbursement are complicated.
 And if a college repeatedly “over-awards” students (i.e., gives them more aid than they need), it could lose federal funding.

 As a solution, most colleges use the following workaround:

 - Instead of reducing the grants they give to the student, they reduce the loans or work-study portion of the financial aid package.

-Twenty percent of colleges, however, don’t use that strategy — and reduce their students’ grants instead.
+Twenty percent of colleges, however, don’t use that strategy, according to Edvisors — and reduce their students’ grants instead.
 Why?
 They say scholarship displacement allows them to redistribute aid to other students who might need it more.

 “When a student’s financial position changes, perhaps because of a well-deserved honor like a state legislative scholarship, then the student’s need for our help has also changed,” a Johns Hopkins University spokesman told The Baltimore Sun.
 “We can put that money to use helping another student who may not have that resource.”

-But scholarship providers and students say this strategy punishes go-getters who seek additional funding.
+But scholarship providers and students say this strategy makes scholarships pointless and punishes go-getters who seek additional funding.